I don’t celebrate Christmas.

 And not only on Christmas Day.
 We should be giving every day.
 And speaking of gifts, I recently came across an article in one of our dailies about the best and worst of Christmas gifts one has ever received.
 A few responses particularly caught my eyes.
 A fifteen-year-old student said her best gift was a bottle of her favorite perfume (Nicki Minaj) and a Victoria’s Secret gift set given to her by her sister.
 Her worst gift?
 A costume jewelry necklace that “looked real, but turned in no time.”
 I mean, what if the friend didn’t have enough money to get her a really cool and expensive gift?
 Didn’t she think about this?
 She should’ve still been appreciative of the fact that her friend thought of her to get her something.

-I am not saying that there isn’t something call a bad present, but just as you’re happy for the good presents, still find room in your heart to appreciate the bad ones.
-Appreciate the fact that you’ve been special enough to be thought of to recieve a gift no matter how cheap or useless it might be.
+I am not saying that there isn’t something called a bad present, but just as you’re happy for the good presents, still find room in your heart to appreciate the bad ones.
+Appreciate the fact that you’ve been special enough to be thought of to receive a gift no matter how cheap or useless it might be.